vercel/next.js/errors/url-deprecated.md

 export default withRouter(Page)
 ```

-We provide a codemod (a code to code transformation) to automatically change the `url` property usages to using `withRouter` automatically.
+We provide a codemod (a code to code transformation) to automatically change the `url` property usages to `withRouter`.

 You can find this codemod and instructions on how to run it here: https://github.com/zeit/next-codemod#url-to-withrouter